KyleJamesD/KyleJamesD/README.md

 # Hi there 👋

-I'm Kyle Dyck, a software developer specialized in Java & PostgreSQL.
+I'm Kyle Dyck, a software developer specializing in OOP & SQL.
 I love coding, open source, and learning new technologies.

 ## 🔧 Technologies & Tools